T00Nrix/devops_tasks/README.md

 ## Light Checker
 The `light_checker` directory contains `lightChecker.py`, which determines whether the application should be running based on certain conditions.

-## Jenkins Pipeline
+## GitHub Actions Pipeline
-The Jenkins pipeline automates the build, test, and deployment process.
+GitHub Actions pipeline automates the build, test.
-(not done)

 ## Notes
 - Configuration Files: Store all configurations in the configs directory in JSON format.
 - Permissions: Ensure scripts have execution permissions.
-- Some moment's can work not 100% correct.

 ## Conclusion
 This project demonstrates the integration of various DevOps tools to automate the build, test, and deployment processes.